 - Consider periodic discussions on personal finances, church finances, tithing, financial campaigns, and stewardship among other related topics.
 Tell them how you pay your own way and do not expect handouts from others.

 - It is assumed that one of your objectives in mentoring is to discuss the call to ministry.
 This is a crucial dynamic of your work with the students.
 You may want to discuss Tertullian's concept that "baptism is ordination into the ministry" (paraphrased) and then to distinguish between the general call of all Christians and the specific, vocational call to full-time ministry.
-You might want to discuss H. Richard Niebuhr's understanding of the call, in his book The Purpose of the Church and the Ministry.
+You might want to discuss H. Richard Niebuhr's understanding of the call, in his book, The Purpose of the Church and the Ministry.

 - Discuss the ethical and moral implications of ministry.
 Make them aware of temptations that arise in counseling and visitation.

 - Provide resources for their devotional and prayer life.
 Share Doberstein's prayer manual with them.
-Introduce them to Michael Quoist and to the church fathers as well as to the more contemporary expressions of devotional life.
+Introduce them to Michael Quoist and to the church fathers, as well as to the more contemporary expressions of devotional life.

-Potential Topics for Mentoring Students
+Potential Topics for Mentoring Sessions

 Serving through Pastoral Care

 Understanding Process and Procedures

 "My student has Moved On - May I please have another?"

 If your student has finished their Mentored Ministry with you or has graduated, we'd be happy to make a new posting for you to announce your opportunity.
 Fill out the Position Description Form and send it in to us, and we will create a posting from it.
 Also, if you find that you have other MM opportunities for more students, we would be happy to post them.